DIY Wooden Christmas Tree — This mini Christmas tree craft is SO simple to make, and a great Christmas wood crafts project for the kids too.

 - Paint brushes

-- First, paint each block the colors of your choice for the base and let them dry to the touch.
+- Paint each block the colors of your choice for the base and let them dry to the touch.

-- Next, use a smaller brush to paint gold leaf caps at the tops of each to represent the star or snowcap, and then let them dry completely.
+- Use a smaller brush to paint gold leaf caps at the tops of each to represent the star or snowcap.
+You can add a few small dots for an added touch too!

-- Now simply let dry, style them, and enjoy!
+- Let them dry completely, style them, and enjoy!